huynam1012/Projets-Jedha/README.md

 Therefore, Kayak Marketing Team would like to create an application that will recommend where people should plan their next holidays.
 The application should be based on real data about:

-    Weather
+    Weather.
-    Hotels in the area
+    Hotels in the area.

 The application should then be able to recommend the best destinations and hotels based on the above variables at any given time.
 Goals 🎯